(This video will instantly make your day 10000% better. I promise.)

 Traveling south in the middle of winter, Odin and I crammed into a marshrutka with another eight people for a 14-hour drive on top of frozen rivers, stopping occasionally to pee on the side of the road.
 It was -30 F (-34 C).
 There was nothing to pee behind at one stop- only a flat, infinite landscape of snowdrifts- so us women held our fur coats wide while other women crouched behind us.
 If you’re curious about life in Yakutsk, I’ll share some links with you at the end of the post.

-Coming from the Alaskan interior, a harsh winter wasn’t a shock.
+Because I had been living in the Alaskan interior, a harsh winter wasn’t a shock.
 What was a shock was… well, remember the “not speaking Yakut” part?
 The university had sent us off on a language exchange program without a single hint of which language and culture it would be.
 Yakut language and culture are thriving!!!
 Yakutsk State University offered classes like The History of Yakutia and Yakut Culture and Ethnography.
 Lectures included other native peoples of region, like the Эвенки, the Чукчи, and the Юкагир as well as endless details on items like the чорон and the хомус.
 We were even encouraged to enroll in Yakut language lessons.
 (In comparison: Only now the Alaskan university system is starting to prioritize teaching native Alaskan languages and cultures.)

 I didn’t sign up for any Yakut lessons.
 Odin did, though, and quickly picked up the basics of the language.
 The only Yakut I learned came from Odin, but I’m not sure it’s honest Yakut.
 Our Russian language teacher looked down on Yakut language and culture quite a bit.
 She also looked down on all the students she taught.
 The first thing she ever said to us- “Ugh, мне не нравиться американцы.”
 Her usual response to anything that Chen (an overly-eager, permanently-smiling Chinese student) said in class was a hostile “Чэн, кто говорит по-русски лучше? Ты или я?”
 To get back at her, Odin would sometimes use Yakut words in the classroom. Бахибо and бохалуйста were supposedly Yakut versions of спасибо and пожалуйста and they would really set her off.
 (Or maybe we just sounded silly, who knows.)